Are you passionate about improving your community? Do you want to go to work every day knowing you’re making a difference?

 - Strong communication and teamwork skills

-- AmeriCorps Fellows should generally be providing service directly to the people and in the communities where they serve rather than serving remotely (outside of the community).
+- CivicSpark Fellows should generally be providing service directly to the people and in the communities where they serve rather than serving remotely (outside of the community).
 Fellows are required to live within their state of service by their first day of service, and must live within a region no more than 50 miles from their service site’s office.
 Fellows are expected to serve in person and be physically present when requested at the service site and/or community events.

 Strongly Preferred